-32 The board should establish a remuneration committee of independent non-executive directors, with a minimum membership of three, or in the case of smaller companies, two^b.
+- 32. The board should establish a remuneration committee of independent non-executive directors with a minimum membership of three, or in the case of smaller companies, two11.
 In addition, the chair of the board can only be a member if they were independent on appointment and cannot chair the committee.
-Before appointment as chair of the remuneration committee, the appointee should have served on a remuneration committee for at least 12 months.

-The reference to the chair of the remuneration committee needing to have had 12 months prior experience is new for the July 2018 version of the Code.

-33 The remuneration committee should have delegated responsibility for determining the policy for executive director remuneration and setting remuneration for the chair, executive directors and senior management^c.
-It should review workforce^d remuneration and related policies and the alignment of incentives and rewards with culture, taking these into account when setting the policy for executive director remuneration.
+Before appointment as chair of the remuneration committee, the appointee should have served on a remuneration committee for at least 12 months. - 33.
+The remuneration committee should have delegated responsibility for determining the policy for executive director remuneration and setting remuneration for the chair, executive directors and senior management.12 It should review workforce13 remuneration and related policies and the alignment of incentives and rewards with culture, taking these into account when setting the policy for executive director remuneration. - 34.
+The remuneration of non-executive directors should be determined in accordance with the Articles of Association or, alternatively, by the board.
+Levels of remuneration for the chair and all non-executive directors should reflect the time commitment and responsibilities of the role.
+Remuneration for all non-executive directors should not include share options or other performance-related elements.